-I spent last week working with the high school marching band, and it was a fun and fulfilling experience.
+I spent a week over the summer working with the high school marching band, and it was a fun and fulfilling experience.

 The kids were amazing.
 In a matter of days they memorized a great deal of music, improved their marching and are on a great start for the season.

 I wanted to do something nice for them and support them.
 So I ran a Facebook birthday fundraiser for them.

 I want to tell you about this Facebook feature, because it was easier to use than I expected.

 You can set up a fundraiser any time.
 But the birthday fundraisers are more effective because more people look at your profile on your birthday than any other day, and people will donate to your cause to be nice to you.